K-D-Gallagher/eye-patterning/README.md

 ## Pixel classification & segmentation

 There are two ways of performing pixel classification.
-Both are external to MATLAB and should be completed before use of this driver file.
+Both are external to matlab and should be completed before use of this driver file.

 ### Option 1: Pixel classification using Ilastik